Our Parent-Child Program

 We continue to accept applications through out the Spring and Summer.
 Some of our classes are full and some are still filling up.
 We keep an active wait list to accommodate late applicants as spaces open up.
 Grades applications are due by March 31, 2016.
-Any family wishing to apply for Tuition Assistance should get their applications in by February 2, 2016.

 Submit an online application for our preschool, mixed age kindergarten and grades program here.

 After submitting your application, the teacher of the class will contact you to learn more about the child and the family.
 Enrollment decisions take about a month to process.
 Once a decision has been made, parents will receive a letter from the school indicating their child’s placement for the coming year.
 After the first decision date, we accept and enroll children on a rolling basis as space permits.
-Online application sumissions include an application fee of $100 plus a $20 processing fee.
+Online application submissions include an application fee of $100 plus a $20 processing fee.

 Tuition Assistance Requests